davidcarlisle/tagging-project/tagging-status/README-ctan.md

 The TeX commands and their arguments are internal to code in latex-lab and are likely to change.

 So it is not possible to use them directly.
-Instead latex-lab will provide higher level interfaces to the data!
+Instead latex-lab will provide higher level interfaces to the data.

 LaTeX Project
 Licence LPPL